Preparing For Your Test

 VO2 Max measures the maximum amount of oxygen you can consume—keyword maximum.
 You're going to sweat and get your heart rate up.
 As Deadpool would say, “Maximum effort."

 But don’t freak out!
-You start very slow—a slow walking pace—and gradually increase intensity.
+You start very slow and gradually increase intensity.
 Your maximum effort won’t last long (that’s how we know it’s maximum).
 For reference, most people end up traveling about 1.5 miles on the treadmill, half of which is at a walk or jog.
 You won’t be Usain Bolt-level sprinting.

 TEST PREP 101